Xiaomi 11 Lite NE 5G with Snapdragon 778G launched in India

-New Delhi, Sep 29 (IANS) Xiaomi on Wednesday launched a new smartphone 'Xiaomi 11 Lite NE 5G' with an AMOLED display, triple rear cameras, a Snapdragon 778G chipset, and a 4,250mAh battery with fast-charging support.
+New Delhi: Xiaomi on Wednesday launched a new smartphone 'Xiaomi 11 Lite NE 5G' with an AMOLED display, triple rear cameras, a Snapdragon 778G chipset, and a 4,250mAh battery with fast-charging support.

 The device will be available in two variants - 6GB + 128GB at Rs 26,999 and 8GB + 128 GB at Rs 28,999.
 Xiaomi 11 Lite NE 5G will be available from 2nd October 2021 starting 12:00 midnight in four colour options: diamond dazzle, tuscany coral, jazz blue, and vinyl black across Mi.com, Amazon.in, Mi Home and Mi Studio, and authorised retail partners.